grena/grena.github.io/_posts/2017-05-18-ld38-post-mortem-part2.md

 Baptiste continued his work on sound, now we had the nice computer boot sound and buzz errors when the command was invalid!

+> At this time, we roughly implemented **the landing of the Rover** (VJ-Net42), with this very special sound and squeaks.
+To me it's a huge part of the game (_it's one of my favorite_).
+The only direct action you can take in the game, and the last time VJ-Net42 will be physically with you, on the pod...

 ## 02h15
 The last 2 hours of the day were interesting.
 When it’s becoming late, it’s easy to fall in the trap of “refactoring” and “implementing this oh-so-crazy idea that could be great”.
 But it’s **NEVER a good idea**!